From McGill to Metis

 AFFILIATED WITH McGILL

 Throughout the 20th and 21st centuries, McGillians have continued coming to Metis in the summer, maintaining close ties between the university in Montreal and the Lower St. Lawrence summer settlement.
 From senior McGill management, we have several examples:

-- Alfred F. Winn, was appointed the first Curator of the Lyman Entomological Collection and Library of the Redpath Museum at McGill University.
+- Albert F. Winn, was appointed the first Curator of the Lyman Entomological Collection and Library of the Redpath Museum at McGill University.
 Founded in 1914 with a bequest from the noted lepidopterist Henry Herbert Lyman, the Museum included Lyman’s collection of 20,000 butterflies and moths.
 Other collections from insect enthusiasts were added, including his own – he had collected some of his examples on sojourns to Metis.
 Articles referring to his collecting in Metis were published in 1891 and 1898 entomological publications.
 From Entomological News:

 “Much credit is due Mr. Winn for keeping active and alive the old-time collecting spirit around Montreal.
 Too often do entomological centres die because one never sees new faces and there seems no one capable of looking into the future in the interest of the local group or of themselves.
 Mr. Winn has published much in the Canadian Entomologist, beginning about 1891, and also a number of his papers have appeared in the News.
 He has sent over 50 new species for description to specialists, never caring to write them up himself, but allowing others to take that responsibility.”[xxii]